 WHERE CAN YOU NOT HAVE LASER HAIR REMOVAL?

 We receive a lot of requests to perform laser on eyebrows which cannot be done due to the dangers and risk involved of using lasers so close to the eyes.

 CAN I HAVE LASER OVER MY TATTOO?

-No. you can have laser around the tattoo but not over it.
+The short answer is no, you cannot have laser hair removal over a tattoo.
+You can have laser around the tattoo but not over it.
 The laser will be attracted to the colour pigment in the ink causing pigmentation issue to the skin.
 An experienced technician can skilfully go around your tattoo.

 If you are thinking about getting a tattoo and want to be hair free, get laser hair removal done first.

 Your sessions are usually spaced about 6 weeks apart.
 This is so your sessions are timed with your hair growth cycle that takes about 6 weeks

 That is why you will be advised not to wax or epilate in between session as it will cause disruption to your hair growth cycle.